SophiaH67/xi-jinping-bot/README.md

 - consequences:
   Calls out people for being capatalistic
 - Xi's blessing:
-  Gives ability to reset someone's score
+  Gives ability to delete data stored about your user account
 - reform encourager:
   Gives people rewards for bullying someone with lower credit score
 - not a backdoor: